 - Sherwood Road transits from Willits, through the Brooktrails Township, all the way to Laytonville a distance of approximately 30 miles.
 From Willits to Sherwood School, it is fairly straight but narrow.
 It is well paved but, in some places, quite steep.
-Past Sherwood School it becomes very narrow and windy as it passes through the mountains terminating at Laytonville.
-In the winter, it is often impassable. - Highway 162 transits from Highway 101 at Longvale all the way to Highway 5 at Willows.
+One mile past the Sherwood School, Sherwood Road branches west to the Sherwood Valley and then branches east to Hwy.
+101 just south of Laytonville.
+The Sherwood Road western branch is paved to the Sherwood Valley Rancheria.
+The east branch is a gravel road and becomes very narrow and winding as passes through the mountains to Hwy.
+101 just south of Laytonville, it has two stream bed crossings making use unavailable. - Highway 162 transits from Highway 101 at Longvale all the way to Highway 5 at Willows.
 Highway 162 also becomes Mendocino Pass Road and Forest Highway 7 at the intersection of Highway 162 and Mina Road in Covelo.
 It is the only year-round access road to Covelo from Highway 101.
 This road is not a year-round access road east of Covelo.
-Through the valley, it is flat and mostly straight, however through the mountains to the east and west it is narrow, steep and windy. - Branscomb Road transits from Laytonville over the mountains to DeHaven on Highway 1 just north of Westport.
-The road is steep, windy and narrow. - Laytonville Dos Rios Road transits from Laytonville to Dos Rios at Highway 162.
-The road is windy and narrow.
+Through the valley, it is flat and mostly straight, however through the mountains to the east and west it is narrow, steep and winding.